shreedhar19oct/password-manager/README.md

 ## Features
 **Password Storage**: Store all your passwords securely in one place, eliminating the need to remember multiple passwords.
-Encryption and Decryption: Secure-Pass employs strong encryption and decryption techniques to ensure that your stored passwords remain private and confidential.<br>
+Encryption and Decryption: Secure-Pass employs strong encryption and decryption techniques to ensure that your stored passwords remain private and confidential.

 **User-Friendly Interface**: The application offers an intuitive and user-friendly interface that makes it easy to add, edit, and delete passwords.

 **Search Functionality**: Quickly locate specific passwords using the search feature, saving you time and effort.

 **Password Generator**: Generate strong and complex passwords to enhance your online security.

 **Folder Organization**: Organize your passwords into folders for better management and categorization.

 **Password Strength Indicator**: The application provides a password strength indicator to help you create stronger and more secure passwords.

 **Multi-Tier Security**: Secure-Pass ensures that only authorized users can access the stored passwords, adding an extra layer of security.

 ## Tech Stack